Last Updated: July 30, 2024

 Career

-Avildsen's greatest success came a few years later in 1976 when he directed the film "Rocky."
+Avildsen's greatest success came in 1976 when he directed the film "Rocky."
 He worked closely with Sylvester Stallone on the film as Stallone both starred in and contributed to the writing of the movie.
 The film was a major critical and commercial success and became the highest-grossing film of 1976.
 It earned ten Academy Award nominations and won three, including in the Best Picture and Best Director categories.
-He was also nominated in the Best Director category at the Golden Globe Awards and the BAFTA Awards.
+John was also nominated in the Best Director category at the Golden Globe Awards and the BAFTA Awards.
 While Avildsen did not direct the film's immediate sequels, he did return to direct what was then expected to be the series' final installment, "Rocky V," in 1990.

 What is John G. Avildsen's Net Worth?